The next time the rain gets you down, check out one of these indoor activities to get you off your feet and into the

 IMAX fans will love the five-story-tall screen at the Mugar Omni Theater at the Museum of Science.
 Current showings include Superpower Dogs and Back from the Brink, a documentary that follows three true stories of animal breeds that were saved from the brink of extinction.

 If you’re in the mood to take a blast into the past despite the weather, make it an adventure and ‘discover’ these underground hangouts.
 For instance, hidden underneath the iconic Modern Pastry Shop, one of the city’s famous North End Italian bakeries, is the Modern Underground Bar and Grill.
 Despite its location just beneath one of Boston’s eminent tourist destinations, many tourists and locals alike unwittingly pass by this charming underground spot!
 Check out our full list of ‘hidden’ speakeasies and find a new favorite spot.

-10. Ogle at fish, penguins, and other sea creatures at the New England Aquarium
+6. Ogle at fish, penguins, and other sea creatures at the New England Aquarium

 Escape the rain by spending a day exploring the New England Aquarium.
 A paradise for fish enthusiasts and the young at heart, the NEAQ is a perfect spot to spend an afternoon.

 7. Jump on the charcuterie craze at Kured

 Need a pick-me-up on a rainy day?
 Try out a customized charcuterie board at Kured in Beacon Hill, where you can pick out your very own selections of meats and cheeses to take home.
 Better yet, they also offer local delivery to get your custom boards sent straight to your home in Boston, Brookline, Somerville, and Cambridge so you stay completely dry!